lars-t-hansen/flatjs/SPEC.md

 ## Array types

-Parlang arrays are primitive reference types that do /not/ carry their
+FlatJS arrays are primitive reference types that do /not/ carry their
 length: they are simply a sequence of elements of a given type within memory.